mmoult/scene-builder/examples/scene-lang.md

 language is used within the context of ray tracing, each `ray` has an extent, which may alternatively be thought of as a parametric domain maximum.
 (Technically, the extent makes a `ray` into a line segment.)

-Therefore, a `ray` is defined as a mapping with at least three mandatory fields: `origin`, `direction`, and `extent`.
+Therefore, a `ray` is defined as a mapping with at least three mandatory fields: `origin`, `direction`, and `max`.
 Here is an example of a simple ray:

 ```
 origin: [-4.3, 2.8, -9.6]
 direction: [1, 1, 0]
-extent: 10
+max: 10
 ```

 This defines a line segment from (-4.3, 2.8, -9.6) to (5.7, 12.8, -9.6).

-If the direction is normalized, then the length of the line segment the `ray` forms is equal to its `extent`.
+If the direction is normalized, then the length of the line segment the `ray` forms is equal to its `max`.
 However, there is no requirement in the language for the direction to be normalized (that choice is left to the user).

+It is also worth mentioning the optional field `min`, which serves as an opposite bound to `max`.

 ### Instance